dcaglar/ecommerce-platform-kotlin/docs/how-to-start.md

 4) Send test payment request

+The payment flow is split into two steps:
+1. **Create Payment Intent** - Creates a payment intent with order details
+2. **Authorize Payment Intent** - Authorizes the payment intent with payment method

 You can test payment creation in two ways:

 ### Option A: Using curl (Command Line)

 Use the saved token to call the API.
 Prefer the dynamic example to avoid hardcoded IPs.

+**Step 1: Create Payment Intent**

 - Dynamic (reads host and base URL from infra/endpoints.json):
 ```bash